Marijoke/MSP2-MariMems/README.md

 ![alt text](assets/images/memory-game-palette.png "Colours")

 ## User Stories
-- As an existing player of memory games I want to be challenged by a new game, have fun and improve my memory.
+- As an existing player of memory games, I want to be challenged by a new game, have fun and improve my memory.
-- As a potential player of memory games I am interested in fun ways to improve my memory.
+- As a potential player of memory games, I am interested in fun ways to improve my memory.
-- As an existing player of memory games I am interested in new memory game concepts
+- As an existing player of memory games, I am interested in new memory game concepts
-- As a potential player of memory games I look for something I can and would want to play over and over.
+- As a potential player of memory games, I look for something I can and would want to play over and over.

 ## Features
 ### Existing Features
 - Collapsible Navigation menu – allows players to move between pages with ease regardless of the size of their device.
 - Footer – features social media links to the Mari Mems social pages for direct contact with the company.
 Mari Mems uses their socials to provide players with updates and the newest memory games.
 - Mobile First design – allows users to view the website across multiple platforms without compromising usability.
-- Aternative text - All images including feature alternative text to ensure website is accessible for those with visual impairments.
+- Alternative text - All images including feature alternative text to ensure website is accessible for those with visual impairments.
 - Memory game - Created using JavaScript to create a board with cards that flip over and stay up when matched
 - Timer - To show players how long it took them to solve the puzzle.
 They are then able to challenge themselves by trying to beat their last time.
 - Read more/less button - This allows players to get more information on what they are interested in rather than filling the screen with large amounts of text.